cypherstack/stack_wallet/docs/building.md

 ### Prerequisites

-- The OS'es supported for building is Ubuntu (20.04) and Fedora (37 - Work In Progress)
+- The only OS supported for building is Ubuntu 20.04.
+Advanced users may also be able to build on other Debian-based distributions like Fedora 37.
+- Android setup ([Android Studio](https://developer.android.com/studio) and subsequent dependencies)
-- A machine with at least 100 GB of Storage
+- 100 GB of storage

 The following prerequisites can be installed with the setup script [`scripts/setup.sh`](./../scripts/setup.sh) or manually as described below: